COVID-19 – ADJUSTMENTS TO WORK

 6. FACE COVERINGS & PPE

-• As per the current government guidelines, there are some circumstances where wearing a face covering may be marginally beneficial as a precautionary measure.
-A face covering can be something very simple that covers your mouth and nose, and may be worn in enclosed spaces where social distancing is not possible.
+• A face covering can be something very simple that covers your mouth and nose, and may be worn in enclosed spaces where social distancing is not possible.

-• Wearing a face covering is optional and currently only mandatory in England whilst on public transport and in NHS facilities (from 15th June 2020) and in shops (from 24th July 2020).
+• Wearing a face covering is mandatory in England whilst on public transport and in NHS facilities (from 15th June 2020) and in shops (from 24th July 2020).

-• We will support any staff or visitors who wish to wear a face covering and encourage correct and safe use; Wash your hands thoroughly with soap and water for 20 seconds or use hand sanitiser before putting a face covering on, and after removing it; When wearing a face covering, avoid touching your face or face covering, as you could contaminate them with germs from your hands; Change your face covering if it becomes damp or if you’ve touched it; Continue to wash your hands regularly; Change and wash your face covering daily; If the material is washable, wash in line with manufacturer’s instructions.
+• We will require all staff and visitors to wear a face covering while moving around in our offices and showroom and encourage correct and safe use; Wash your hands thoroughly with soap and water for 20 seconds or use hand sanitiser before putting a face covering on, and after removing it; When wearing a face covering, avoid touching your face or face covering, as you could contaminate them with germs from your hands; Change your face covering if it becomes damp or if you’ve touched it; Continue to wash your hands regularly; Change and wash your face covering daily; If the material is washable, wash in line with manufacturer’s instructions.
 If it’s not washable, dispose of it carefully in your usual waste; Practise social distancing wherever possible.

-• We will make available some suitable disposable face coverings for any staff members or visitors who wish to wear one and have not provided their own.
+• We will make available suitable disposable face coverings for any staff members or visitors who have forgotten to provide their own.

 • As per the current government guidelines, when managing the risks associated with Covid-19, the use of additional Personal Protective Equipment (PPE) beyond what is usually worn in your workplace is not beneficial.